DesktopContainers/virt-manager/README.md

-# Zoom
+# virt-manager
-_Zoom_
+_virt-manager_

-This is a container for the famous `zoom` the video and audio conferencing, chat, and webinars desktop application [x86].
+This is a container for `virt-manager` virtual machine managment tool.

 It's based on [desktopcontainers/base-debian](https://github.com/DesktopContainers/base-debian)